Blog

 How Our System Handles Partial-Credit Scoring

-Our platform implements the same scoring methods used on the NGN: +/– scoring and rational scoring.
+Our platform implements the same scoring methods used on the NGN: +/– scoring, 0/1 (dyad) scoring, and rationale scoring.
 You get credit for what you know, seeing how partial knowledge translates to partial points—mirroring how the NCLEX rewards partial mastery.
 This trains you to think strategically: which options are definitely correct?
 Which are definitely incorrect?
 And where are you uncertain?
 This mirrors real clinical judgment, where you act on what you know while acknowledging uncertainty.

 1. Rewards Partial Knowledge